morgan-sparks/IBM-Coding-Project/Pink Salmon/README.md

 # Ideas for Pink Salmon project
-##
+## Things to start adding to model
 * add multiple populations
 * add 3 yr olds
+  1. column of age at maturity and column of age and when age at maturity == age they return
+  2. heritability is a genetic or non-genetic component
 * adding compensatory growth (adult carrying capacity vs juvenile carrying capacity)
 * need to have a minimum number of fish in the population
 * add in sex
 * genetic component
-  -column of age at maturity and column of age and when age at maturity == age they return -heritability is a genetic or non-genetic component
-*

 # Life history